hasura/graphql-engine/docs/graphql/manual/guides/postgres/indexes.rst

 Introduction
 ------------

-`Indexes <https://www.postgresql.org/docs/current/sql-createindex.html>`__ are a way of increasing performance on a field that is queried frequently.
+`Postgres indexes <https://www.postgresql.org/docs/current/sql-createindex.html>`__ are a way of increasing performance on a field that is queried frequently.
 The concept is similar to the one of an index in a book.
 It helps accessing the data you're looking for more quickly.

 .. note::

-  Learn more about creating indexes in the `Postgres documentation <https://www.postgresql.org/docs/current/sql-createindex.html>`__.
+  Learn more about indexes in the `Postgres documentation <https://www.postgresql.org/docs/current/sql-createindex.html>`__.

 Example
 -------

 **Create an index on the field name in the table authors:**

-Let's say the database receives a large number of requests where an author is queried by their name, for example:
+Let's say the database receives a large number of requests of authors being queried by their name, for example:

 .. code-block:: sql